Amplify360/mcp-sse-server/README.md

 # MCP SSE Server - Reference Implementation

-A minimal MCP (Model Context Protocol) server implementation using Server-Sent Events (SSE) transport, demonstrating email sending capability.
+A minimal MCP (Model Context Protocol) server implementation using Server-Sent Events (SSE) transport.
 Unlike many MCP servers examples that use stdio transport, this is a remote SSE server that can be deployed via Docker to any hosting platform.
 This serves as a clean, easy-to-understand reference for building deployable MCP servers.

 > **Note:** This implementation prioritizes clarity and ease of understanding over production-ready features.
 It does not include comprehensive production aspects such as robust error handling, monitoring, security hardening, rate limiting, or scalability considerations that would be required for enterprise deployments.